 The effects of trace metals on global microbial communities: trace metal analysis from the TARA Pacific Expedition

-Rachel Lauren Kelly1, Natalie Cohen2, Paulina Pinedo-Gonzalez3, Nicholas Hawco1, Fabien Lombard4, Guillaume Bourdin5 and Seth John6, (1)University of Southern California, Earth Sciences, Los Angeles, CA, United States, (2)Woods Hole Oceanographic Institution, Falmouth, MA, United States, (3)Lamont -Doherty Earth Observatory, Geochemistry, Palisades, NY, United States, (4)Laboratoire d'Océanographie de Villefranche (LOV), UMR 7093, Sorbonne Université, Villefranche-sur-Mer, France, (5)University of Maine, School of Marine Sciences, Orono, United States, (6)University of Southern California, Earth Sciences, Los Angeles, United States
+Rachel Lauren Kelly1, Natalie Cohen2, Paulina Pinedo-Gonzalez3, Nicholas Hawco1, Fabien Lombard4, Guillaume Bourdin5 and Seth John6, (1)University of Southern California, Earth Sciences, Los Angeles, CA, United States, (2)Woods Hole Oceanographic Institution, Falmouth, MA, United States, (3)Lamont -Doherty Earth Observatory, Geochemistry, Palisades, NY, United States, (4)Laboratoire d'Océanographie de Villefranche (LOV), UMR 7093, Sorbonne Université, Villefranche-sur-Mer, France, (5)University of Maine, School of Marine Sciences, Orono, United States, (6)University of Southern California, Department of Earth Sciences, Los Angeles, United States

 Abstract: